 Monitoring Station Responsibilities

 Monitoring Stations are required to sign a Service Agreement with the Hamilton Police Services Board which will detail the procedures to be followed by the stations when placing a call for service.
-Calls for service made by the monitoring stations must be verified in accordance with one of the methods outlined in the Service Agreement.You may click here to obtain a list of monitoring companies that have a contract with HPS.
+Calls for service made by the monitoring stations must be verified in accordance with one of the methods outlined in the Service Agreement.You may click to obtain here to a list of monitoring companies that have a contract with HPS.

 Alarm verification is a strategy that the HPS will use to help prevent false alarms from being dispatched.
 The program requires that all alarm calls be verified prior to a request for police response.
 A verified alarm call will be dispatched to the first available police unit.
 A non-verified alarm call will be processed at a lower level, which could result in a significant delay before a dispatch is made.